Pilotcore Insights

 Read on to find out more about these two distinct file storage solutions.

-EFS offers elastic/scalable storage, reaching petabytes of data without disrupting apps.
+EFS provides elastic/scalable storage, reaching petabytes of data without disrupting apps.
 The service works with thousands of Amazon EC2 instances with consistent low-latencies.
 That’s why many enterprises use it to transfer their apps directly onto the cloud.

 These classes help you balance durability, access latency, and cost depending on how frequently files are read and how resilient the workload needs to be.